polito-hci-2022/Iris/README.md

 - Michele Pistan
 - Michele Veronesi

-First of all, install packets on client and server folder using
+First of all, install NodeJS 16.x.x

+Then, install packets on client and server folder using
 ```console
 npm install
 ```